|Jiufen, as seen from SiaoCuKeng Ancient Footpath Trail|

 First Things First

 1. TimingJiufen is busier and accommodation more expensive during the weekend, but being mostly polite Japanese, the crowds are bearable, and prices don't rise as much as other popular tourist excursions.
-So it's best to spend weekends in Taipei (and book hotels in advance) but if you must spend a weekend elsewhere then it's much better here than in Hualien, Taroko Gorge or Jiaoxi.
+So it's best to spend weekends in Taipei (and book hotels in advance) but if you must spend a weekend on the tourist trail then it's much better to spend it at Jiufen than in Hualien, Taroko Gorge or Jiaoxi.
+If you will be continuing onto these destination I recommend staying around Riufang (the nearest train station) or even Keelung.

 2. WeatherMost of the old street is undercover, but avoid visiting during bad weather.
 Jiufen can be a few degrees colder than Taipei.

 2. LuggageBring as little as possible as you'll probably go to Jinguashi or Houtong the next day and not return to your accommodation in Jiufen, so there's nowhere to leave luggage.
-If you can't leave it at your accommodation in Taipei leave it at Taipei Main Station.
+If you can't leave it at your accommodation in Taipei leave it in a locker at Taipei Main Station.

 Qing DynastyJiufen was one of only a small part of Taiwan developed during its era under the Qing Dynasty (1683-1895).
 There were, at one point, nine families living there, so they would request "nine portions" of supplies from the government, which became the town's name and is still in use today.
 In 1893 gold was discovered, and the subsequent gold rush brought rapid development.
 In 1896 the Japanese took control of Taiwan under the Treaty of Shimonoseki, and rapidly developed the area into a prosperous gold mining town.
 At its peak the mines in the area were a significant contributor of raw materials (especially coal and gold) to the Japanese empire, and its from this era that most of Jiufen's and the surrounding area's fame comes.
 Much of the famed tourist areas of Jiufen were originally an entertainment district (euphemistically speaking) for the miners, and many old buildings survive from this period, giving the area a feeling similar to parts of Kyoto and other Japanese localities which have kept or rebuilt their traditional style.
 During World War II the Japanese built a POW camp in Jiufen (Kinkaseki / 戰俘營), and many allied soldiers captured in Singapore were forced to work in the nearby mines, needless to say in appalling conditions.